ilyessr/stage_crcm_2019/stage_crcm_2019/README.txt

   </section>

-Il faudra penser à installer sur R (3.5>) les packages MSnbase, clusterProfiler, DT, enrichplot, tools, readxl ainsi qu'avoir la dernière version de pandoc.

-Vous trouverez dans chaque dossier un READ.ME concernant l'outil en question
+Necessary packages R (3.5>) :

+- MSnbase
+- clusterProfiler
+- DT
+- enrichplot
+- tools
+- readxl
+- the latest version of pandoc.

+You will find in each folder a READ.ME concerning the tool in question.